By Dale and Robin Gamache

 Spanish, French, German and More Homeschool Curricula

 But wait!
 Unless you’re trying to avoid computer-based learning, why would you pay for foreign language curriculum?
-Duolingo and Mango are every bit as good as other pricier programs.
+Mango is every bit as good as other pricier programs.

 Free Online Resources for Learning a Foreign Language

-Mango is another reason not to pay for foreign language curricula.
+Mango is a great reason not to pay for foreign language curricula.
 Available for free through many local libraries with your library card, Mango offers quality, free instruction in 71 languages.
 There are also lessons on culture and a selection of movies for learning language through film.

 Far and away (really away), the best way to teach a foreign language is total immersion.
 That may seem costly and logistically prohibitive, but you might be surprised.
 Particularly if you use the services of an agency, getting your passport may be the most daunting aspect of the experience (oh, and getting through immigration, that’s no fun.)
 Here are a couple of popular agencies: